 Quality system certification;

 Processes for the maintenance and update of relevant Rules, Licences, Procedures and Standards; Training and maintenance of resource skills;

-;
+Provision of advanced metering services (i.e. remote disconnection, remote reconnection, advanced meter reconfiguration); and Security control management plan to prevent unauthorised local access or remote access to metering installations, services provided by metering installations and energy data held in metering installations;

 Registration of Metering Installations

-The metering registration process is to be coordinated by the Metering Provider in cooperation with the responsible person.
+The metering registration process is to be coordinated by the Metering Provider in cooperation with the metering coordinator.

 Connection Point Transfer